mverboom/pve-testenv/PVETE.md

 to store configuration information and scripts for all containers.
 It is shared between the containers using a mountpoint.

+CTSCRIPTS

+This an optional reference to a directory that contains scripts or programs that should be synchronized to the ```scripts``` directory in the ```CTSHARED``` directory.
+This directory is aumatically added to the path.

 CTTEMPLATE

 This is the name of the template to use when creating a container.
 The create has an option to create the